Back to Blog

 The Freshworks question

-FireHydrant was acquired by Freshworks in December 2025.
+Freshworks announced the FireHydrant acquisition agreement on December 15, 2025 and said the deal had closed on January 5, 2026.
 The product continues under the FireHydrant brand for now, but acquisitions create uncertainty.
 Roadmap priorities shift, teams get reorganized, and the product might eventually get absorbed into the Freshworks suite.
 If you’re making a tooling decision for the next 2-3 years, the acquisition is worth factoring in.

 Try SuperTerminal